Jab90/expense_tracker_project/README_PENNY_PINCHERS.md

 The Penny Pinchers App adopts a light colour scheme to provide users with a clear and concise look with an easy to understand UI.

 # Testing and Validation:

+# Technology Stack Used:

+- HTML - Used for page structure.
+- CSS - Custom styling.
+- Bootstrap - Frontend Framework used for custom styling and responsive development.
+- Javascript - For the delete pop up modal.
+- Python - For backend.
+- Django - Frame work to build this web app.
+- Heroku PostgreSQL - Used as the database.
+- Heroku - For hosting the deployment of this project.
+- Balsamiq - For wireframes.
+- Font Awesome - For social media icons.
+- Lucidchart - For Entity Relationship Diagrams (ERD).
+- Freepik - For free stock images
+- Google Images - Penny Pincher image (on about page).
+- Google fonts - For custom font styling.
+- GitHub - Used for storing code, and Kanban board.
+- GitPod - Used for coding the whole projet.
+- Cloudinary - Used for hosting the static files for images.
+- Git - for version control.
+- PEP8 - This was used to validate all the python code.
+- W3C: HTML - Validator for all the HTML code.
+- W3C: CSS - Validator for all the CSS code.
+- Google Chrome Dev Tools - Helpful for debugging, fixing errors and checking app responsiveness.

+## Django Packages:

+- Allauth: Used for authentication, registration and account management.
+- Crispy Forms: To style the forms.
+- Dj_database_url:  To parse the database URL from the environment variables in Heroku.
+- Gunicorn: Used as the server for Heroku.
+- Psycopg2: An adaptor for use in python.